raoulmoise/devops-homelab/ubuntu-server-setup/README.md

 # Ubuntu Server Setup Guide

-This guide documents how I installed and configured Ubuntu Server (24.04) on one of my homelab machines.
-It includes full install steps, post-install configuration, and essential tooling for running containers and DevOps workflows.
+This guide documents how I installed and configured Ubuntu Server (24.04) on one of my homelab machines before using Proxmox.

 ---